mayurfulsunder3/Airlines-Data-Analysis/README.md

 # Airlines-Data-Analysis
-End-to-end Airlines Data Analysis using Python and SQL to analyze occupancy, profitability, and business insights.
+This project applies Python and SQL to analyze airline data, uncover occupancy trends, evaluate revenue performance, and translate findings into actionable insights.